 Kansas State Referee Committee Concussion Policy:

-YOU MUST ERROR ON THE POSSIBLITY THAT THERE MAY BE HEAD TRAUMA, RATHER THAN DOING NOTHING OR ALLOWING THE BALL TO LEAVE THE FIELD, PRIOR TO TAKING ACTION.
+YOU MUST ERROR ON THE POSSIBILTY THAT THERE MAY BE HEAD TRAUMA, RATHER THAN DOING NOTHING OR ALLOWING THE BALL TO LEAVE THE FIELD, PRIOR TO TAKING ACTION.
 YOU ARE NOT AN EXPERT, DON'T ASK IF THE PLAYER IS OK THEN PROCEED WITH PLAY.
-GET THE COACH ON THE FIELD IN EVERY INSTANCE.
+GET THE COACH OR MEDICAL PERSONNEL IF PRESENT ON THE FIELD IN EVERY INSTANCE.